Beejay04/CAPSTONE-KMS-PROJECT-DOCUMENTATION/README.md

  •	Bundle appliances with tech or furniture products to drive interest.

-# QUESTION 4:Advise the management of kms on what to do to increase the revenue from the bottom 10 customers
+## QUESTION 4: Advise the management of kms on what to do to increase the revenue from the bottom 10 customers

 ### Key Insight